 Ivan refused to pay the customary Mongol tribute in 1476, marking yet another attempt by Moscow to declare independence.
 When the Mongols arrived in 1480 with a large force of horse mounted archers and spear-carrying warriors, Ivan met them with a smaller force equipped with newly acquired firearms and cannons.
 The Mongols retreated and, before they could launch a new offensive, the Golden Horde, long fractured and struggling, collapsed.
 The various Mongol states that emerged from that fall would still pose challenges for Moscow, but never again would Moscow face a united Mongol front or again pay tribute to the Mongols.

 After the breakup of the Polish-Lithuanian Commonwealth, Ivan pushed West, into former commonwealth lands, as far as possible.
-Ivan hoped to gain direct access to the Baltic and also to realize what he saw as a rightful claim to Kiev.
-Considerable advances towards these goals were made, including establishing a fort on the Narva just a few kilometers from the Baltic Sea and deep advances south towards Kiev, but these were soon lost again as his rivals regrouped and counter attacked.
+Ivan hoped to gain direct access to the Baltic and also to realize what he saw as a rightful claim to Kyiv.
+Considerable advances towards these goals were made, including establishing a fort on the Narva just a few kilometers from the Baltic Sea and deep advances south towards Kyiv, but these were soon lost again as his rivals regrouped and counter attacked.

 Despite this, by the end of his reign, Ivan III had tripled the size of his lands and consolidated his rule into what was shaping into a massive consolidated monarchy.
 Ivan’s son, Vasilli II, continued his policies, further consolidating and expanding, mostly at the expense of the Lithuanians and the Poles.